okwacha/Spoken-words-and-Poerty-Collection/README.md

 # Spoken-words-and-Poerty-Collection
-Best carefully selected poems across the world at your finger tip.
+Best carefully carefully selected poems across the world at your finger tip.
 # All African
+underway.....